Cesare Serviatti

-Cesare Serviatti (November 24, 1880 – October 13, 1933), known as The Landru of the Tiber (Il Landru del Tevere, in Italian), was an Italian serial killer who killed at least three women he contacted through lonely hearts ads between 1928 and 1932.
+Cesare Serviatti (24 November 1880 – 13 October 1933), known as The Landru of the Tiber (Il Landru del Tevere, in Italian), was an Italian serial killer who killed at least three women he contacted through lonely hearts ads between 1928 and 1932.
 Convicted for these crimes, he was sentenced to death and subsequently executed.

 Biography

-Cesare Serviatti was born on November 24, 1880, in Subiaco, the only child of peasant parents who died when he was young.
+Cesare Serviatti was born on 24 November 1880, in Subiaco, the only child of peasant parents who died when he was young.
 As a result, Serviatti was raised by another family in the countryside, where he was alleged to have killed animals for personal enjoyment and claimed that he wanted to become an executioner when he grew up.
 Despite his lack of education and violent tendencies, he was temporarily employed as a nurse at a polyclinic in Rome, from where he was eventually expelled for mistreating patients.
 He then found himself a job as a butcher, married to Angela Taborri and had a son, Giuseppe.
-The family lived off his meager salary at Principe Amedeo 168 in Rome, near the Termini railway station.
+The family lived off his meagre salary at Principe Amedeo 168 in Rome, near the Termini railway station.